ccd97/VC-chain/README.md

 Branch     			| Description
 -------------------	| -----------------------------------------
-master     			| files are stored on a database master-blkchain  	| files are stored on a blockchain (TODO)
+master     			| files are stored on a database master-blkchain  	| files are stored on a blockchain

 ##### Notes for blockchain varient
-You need to run blockchain instance provided [here-todo](#) before running this project.<br>
-Only file data is stored on blockchain; everything else in database.<br>
-It's a simple blockchain and just a concept.
+See notes in `master-blkchain` branch

 ### Usage